 I've always given back to my community, whether that was chairing Tourism Penticton, serving on city council, or my time as Vice President of the local cycling association.
 Advisory work is an extension of that same instinct, just applied to the community of business owners who are in the trenches and know what it feels like.

 I work directly with operators who have real businesses generating real revenue but know they're leaving performance on the table.
 I help them see what's actually happening, build the structure to fix it, and define the path forward.
-I do it because I find it genuinely fulfilling to watch someone get clarity on a problem they've been grinding against, and because the pattern recognition I've built across twenty years of hospitality, construction, real estate, government, tourism, and tech means I can connect dots that specialists in any single industry can't.
-A landscaping company hitting a ceiling has more in common with a nightclub owner burning out than either of them would expect.
-The underlying patterns are almost always the same.
+The pattern recognition I've built across twenty years of hospitality, construction, real estate, government, tourism, and tech means I can connect dots that specialists in any single industry can't.

 I also run an AI implementation program built specifically for trades and construction businesses.
 It started when a friend with a landscaping company needed help.
-I could see how much AI could do for his business, but he had zero exposure to the tools.
-Most tradespeople are in the same position.
-They make their money in the field, not at a desk, so they've had less reason to encounter any of it.
-They've heard it's powerful.
-They don't know how it applies to what they do.
+Most tradespeople have heard AI is powerful but don't know how it applies to what they do.
 I built a program to close that gap and get them out of the office and back where they actually generate revenue.

 Outside of work, I live in Penticton, BC with my wife Desiree and our growing family.
 We've got a German Shepherd Husky cross named Hemi who thinks he runs the house.